anu4619/PRODIGY_WD_02/README.md

 ## Task 02: Stopwatch Web Application

-This project is part of Task-02 for Prodigy Infotech's Responsive Landing Page assignment.
+This project is part of Task-02 for Prodigy Infotech's Stopwatch application assignment.
 The objective is to build a stopwatch web application by implementing functions for starting, pausing, and resetting the stopwatch, as well as tracking and displaying lap times, users can accurately measure and record time intervals.

 ## Features